-Each time a new partner integrates our ACH API, we listen and we learn a little something new.
-As we continue to work with and empower our partners, we want to share what we’re learning along the way.
+Each time a new customer integrates our ACH API, we listen and we learn a little something new.
+As we continue to work with and empower our customers, we want to share what we’re learning along the way.

 Today, we will explore some common misconceptions about ACH integrations.
 While some are more obvious than others, all are important to understand as you’re considering an ACH API integration.